-- I’m going to become eligible part way through my study/training by meeting residency requirements, can I get Fees Free for any study or training I do before I become eligible?
+- I don’t yet meet the residency criteria to be eligible for Fees Free – but part way through my course or programme, I will.
+Can I get Fees Free for study or training I do before I become eligible?

-- I’ve previously undertaken a course with zero fees, does this count as prior study or training?
+- I’ve already done a course with zero fees.
+Does this count as prior study or training?

 - I’ve done study through the Refugee English Fund.
 Can I get Fees Free?

-- I have previously undertaken tertiary study or training in New Zealand as an international student, does this count as prior study or training?
+- I’ve already undertaken tertiary study or training in New Zealand as an international student.
+Does this count as prior study or training?

-- I have studied before, but it was part-time.
+- I’ve studied before, but it was part time.
 Does this count as prior study or training?

-- I have previously undertaken workplace training or an apprenticeship.
+- I’ve already undertaken workplace training or an apprenticeship.
 Does this count as prior study or training?

-- Can I check use my NZQA Record of Achievement to find out how much prior study/training I've undertaken?
+- Can I use my NZQA Record of Achievement to find out how much prior study or training I've undertaken?

 - How much study or training can I get Fees Free?

-- What fees will be covered by Fees Free?
+- What fees are covered by Fees Free?

-- Does Fees Free cover fees related to the recognition of prior learning (RPL)?
+- Does Fees Free cover fees related to recognition of prior learning (RPL)?